7RU7H/Archive/Cryptography-And-Authentication/Password-Attacks/Password-Attacks.md

 ## Password Spray Attacks

-Password spraying is an effective technique used to identify valid credentials, used also for discovring weak passwords against authenication of various [[Networks/Network-Protocols]].
+Password spraying is an effective technique used to identify valid credentials, used also for discovring weak passwords against authenication of various [[Network-Protocols-Cheatsheet]].
 Common weak passwords often follow pattern and format like: `[season][currentyear]`

 - **Tools**